MakeSchool-Tutorials/web-7-react-redux-tetris-app/P01-Grid-Square/content.md

 slug: tetris-grid
 ---

+1. **Implement the overall grid square**
+    1. **Build the grid square component**
+    1. **Add styling**
+1. Implement the game board
+1. Implement the "next block" area
+1. Implement the score board
+1. Arrange the layout of the game
+1. Implement the controls
+1. Implement the message popup
+1. Implement the actions and reducers
+1. Do some code organizing and cleanup
+1. Implement state and shapes
+1. Connect each component up to state and reducers
+1. Implement block rotation
+1. Implement moving blocks
+1. Building a timer system
+1. Implementing Game Over and Restart

 In this section you will make a component that represents a single grid square.
 The game board is played on a grid made up of grid squares.